mirisuzanne/mia/content/theater/timeofwar/index.md

   - goshen college
   - new world
 events:
-  - title: In loving memory of Tante Aube
+  - title: In loving memory of Tante Annie
     sub: |
       She was a beautiful force in my life, slipping into French to tell dirty jokes